uniphil/uberserver/media/ffado and jack.md

 alsa is set up with /etc/asound.conf for jack which works(!!!)... but xbmc ignores it and only finds hardware devices.

 installed xbmc-git

+... audio still doesn't work. back to...

+### pulseaudio.

+made sure jack module gets loaded (https://wiki.archlinux.org/index.php/PulseAudio/Examples#PulseAudio_through_JACK_the_new_new_way)

+installed pavucontrol, turned off the default internal sound card

+yay sound from xbmc!

+boo 6-channel surround bullshit from xbmc, setting it to 2.0 channel does nothing.

+options

+1. fix xbmc, have it obey the number of channels selected. nat.
+2. fix pulse jack loader. tell it to only use 2 channels connected to jack. nat.
+3. fix jack firewire start-up to only initiate with 2 channels. hmm....
+4. downmix from jack. ugh. (most realistic? really?)